kyo1988/Kyo.github.io/k_travel.md

 ## West Europe
 ### * Britain
-I lived here (mainly Bath and Exeter) for 2 years (Sep 2018 - Jun 2020).
+I lived here (mainly Bath and Exeter) for 2 years around (Sep 2018 - Jun 2020).
 It is very beautiful.
 But it is difficult to find a job even having my British MBA.
 Although other West Europian countries are also difficult, still it is great to travel.
 ### * Spain
 ### * Italy
 ### * France
+### * Greece

 ## East Europe
 ### * Ukraina